“I don’t know what to do with my life.”

 Form the habits that will define your adult life.
 Eliminate the negative, embrace the positive, and form habits that breed success.

 Eventually, everyone realizes they’re temporary.
 It sinks in, little by little, that you won’t be here forever.
-Understand this while you are young vs in your 50s when you finally realize that your youth has passed you by.
+Understand this while you are young versus when you are in your 50s when you finally realize that your youth has passed you by.
 The fact that your life can and will end, something you’re desensitized to as a young person (because we assume our time is still long, and it seems endless), becomes reality.

 For most people, that change comes too late in life.
-Allow yourself to feel it.
+What’s best in life is to allow yourself to feel it.
 Accept it.
 Meditate on it.
 Your time is going to fly by.
 Start making it count today.
 Live with purpose.
 Live with passion.

 Too many people go to grad school as a means of hiding out, because they’re afraid of the world beyond academia.
 It’s all they know.
 These people don’t usually fare well once grad school is over.